Marchand scores twice as Bruins beat Blues 5-3

+ST. LOUIS (AP) -- David Backes was a spectator for most of the third period in his return to St. Louis.
+He didn't mind.

-ST. LOUIS (AP) -- Brad Marchand scored twice, including an empty netter, and David Backes got into a fight in his return to St. Louis as the Boston Bruins beat the Blues 5-3 on Tuesday night.
+Brad Marchand scored twice, including an empty netter, and Backes got into a fight as the Boston Bruins beat the Blues 5-3 on Tuesday night.

 Frank Vatrano, Brandon Carlo and Torey Krug also scored for the Bruins, who improved to 2-0-1 in their last three games.
 Tuukka Rask made 14 saves.

+''I think the guys are really buying into trying to play hard here and there's a lot of pride in our dressing room and we just got to keep showing it,'' Bruins coach Claude Julien said.

 Backes, who spent his first 10 seasons with St. Louis before signing with Boston as a free agent, fought with former teammate Joel Edmundson late in the second to the delight of the Scottrade Center crowd.
-Backes dropped the gloves in retaliation for a hit on Bruins teammate David Krejci by Jori Lehtera.
+Backes dropped the gloves in retaliation for a hit on Bruins teammate David Krejci by Jori Lehtera and received an instigator and a 10-minute misconduct in addition to his fighting penalty.

+''I felt like they were trying to get the game back by trying to intimidate us and hitting us all over the place and I don't think it really matters how it happens,'' Backes said. ''It's kind of, we've got to put an end to this, so I tried to put an end to it.''

+''You always want to step up for your teammate and 'Backs' the way he plays for our team and the things he does every night, it's great to be able to go to battle for him and come up with a win for him,'' Marchand said.

 Colton Parayko, Patrik Berglund and Kyle Brodziak scored for the Blues.
 Jake Allen was pulled for Carter Hutton after allowing three goals on 11 shots in the first period.
-Hutton finished with 26 saves,
+Hutton finished with 26 saves.

-The Blues haven't won two games in a row since Dec.
-1.
+''I got here for a reason and just be confident in there and trust everything that I've done to get to here is going to work,'' Allen said. ''It's tough times right now, but defiantly better days ahead.''

 Boston scored four goals on its first 13 shots.